 In our work, we use delta end-effector position command rather than joint velocity command $\hat{\mathbf{u}}J$ as a model output.
-The dimensionality reduction of action command slightly simplifies the policy learning and we have found this to be less prone to the accumulated error over a long time horizon.
+We have found this to be less prone to the accumulated error over a long time horizon, which we attribute to a smoother relationship between image content and end-effector actions.